 Polyvinyl Chloride

-Polyvinyl chloride, more commonly known as PVC, is a durable and versatile material with many applications.
-PVC is commonly used as an alternative to natural rubber latex because the two materials share so many characteristics and because PVC presents no risk to people with latex allergies or sensitivities.
-PVC offers excellent stiffness and durability and can be manufactured for many different service environments, such as the thick plastic piping that immediately comes to mind for many people.
+PVC stands for polyvinyl chloride, a durable and versatile material with many applications.
+PVC is commonly used as an alternative to natural rubber latex because the two materials share so many characteristics, and PVC presents no risk to people with latex allergies or sensitivities.
+PVC offers excellent stiffness and durability, and can be manufactured for many different applications.
 PVC is often a more cost-effective choice when compared to other materials.

 PVC is commonly used to make tubing for medical purposes and other applications.
-Flexible polyvinyl chloride tubing exhibits great abrasion resistance, flexibility, durability, and stability, along with excellent clarity.
+Flexible polyvinyl chloride tubing exhibits great abrasion resistance, flexibility, durability, stability and clarity.

-The PVC manufacturing process starts with a short ingredient list: Sea salt and oil.
-Liquid petroleum is heated and placed under extreme pressure, which triggers a molecular weight change in the petroleum’s chemical components.
-This weight change is used to identify ethylene within the petroleum so that it can be separated, captured, and cooled to a liquid state.
+The liquid petroleum is heated and placed under extreme pressure, triggering a molecular weight change to the petroleum’s chemical components.
+This weight change is used to identify ethylene within the petroleum so that it can be separated, captured and cooled to a liquid state.

 Benefits of PVC

-PVC tubing and pipes have extremely smooth inner linings, which reduces flow resistance and enables pressure maintenance throughout the fluid management system.
+PVC tubing and pipes have extremely smooth inner surfaces, which reduce flow resistance and enable pressure maintenance throughout the fluid management system.
 This is yet another reason why PVC is such a popular choice for piping and plumbing.

 Non-allergenic

-PVC doesn’t contain any of the latex proteins found in natural rubber latex.
+PVC is made of ethylene and chlorine.
+It doesn’t contain any of the latex proteins found in natural rubber latex.
 It presents no risk to people with latex allergies or sensitivities.
-As a result, it’s a very safe option for products that come into contact with the skin, such as medical tubing, catheters, personal protective equipment (PPE), and other products.
+As a result, it’s a very safe option for products that come into contact with the skin, such as medical tubing, catheters, personal protective equipment (PPE) and other products.

 Easy to clean and sterilize

-PVC is entirely impermeable to germs and is easy to clean and sterilize, all of which are vital in a medical or healthcare setting for infection prevention.
-Many single-use medical components are made with PVC for this reason.
+PVC is impermeable to germs and easy to clean and sterilize, all of which are vital in a medical or healthcare setting for infection prevention.
+For this reason, many single-use medical components are made with PVC.
 The food and beverage industry also gravitates toward PVC due to its cleanliness and sanitation properties.

 Cost-effective

 Compared to other materials on the market, PVC is relatively inexpensive, not to mention widely available.
+The PVC production process can be less costly as well.
 In many contexts, choosing PVC allows manufacturers to achieve their original product performance goals while saving money.

 Limitations of PVC

 The primary drawback of PVC is its poor resistance to heat.
 If temperatures get too high, the compound begins to break down, and off-gassing may occur.
-Certain stabilizers can be added during the manufacturing process to improve the heat stability of PVC, but there are some applications, such as hot liquid applications, in which PVC simply may not be the best choice.
-Additionally, PVC is not compatible with fatty foods.
+Certain stabilizers can be added during the polyvinyl chloride polymerization and production process to improve PVC’s heat stability.
+However, for some applications and products, such as hot liquids and fatty foods, PVC simply may not be the best choice.

 What is PVC Used For?